heimskr/kofyou.github.io/index.markdown

   <div class="description">
   {{
   "## Hello there!
-  I am Mingsheng Xu from China.
+  I am 徐明盛 (Mingsheng Xu) from China.
 I am a first-year master's student majoring in Computer Science and Engineering at the University of California, Santa Cruz.

   I am taking *Compiler Design*, *Computer Networks* and *Research and Teaching in Computer Science and Engineering* for this fall quarter.
 I feel happy to learn with and from my colleagues and professors.